Elijah Bryant

-Elijah Brigham Bryant (born April 19, 1995) is an American professional basketball player for Hapoel Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+Elijah Brigham Bryant (born April 19, 1995) is an American professional basketball player for Hapoel Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.

 He played college basketball for the Elon Phoenix and Brigham Young Cougars.
+He has played on teams that have been Israeli Basketball Premier League champion (2020), NBA champion (2021), EuroLeague champion (2022), and Turkish Super League champion (2023).

 Early life

 Born in Gwinnett County, Georgia, Bryant began playing basketball at a young age, always playing against older children.
 As a junior in high school, he had a growth spurt and grew one foot in a year.
-Bryant attended New Hampton School in New Hampton, New Hampshire, where he averaged 13 points, four rebounds and four assists per game and led the Huskies to the NEPSAC AAA final.
+He attended New Hampton School in New Hampton, New Hampshire, where he averaged 13 points, four rebounds, and four assists per game and led the Huskies to the NEPSAC AAA final.